 The bustling central business district isn’t always the most romantic place, but if you overlook the overflowing bins and street rats, the good certainly outweighs the bad.
-Sydney’s awe-inspiring landmarks and many underground bars and five-star restaurants create the perfect backdrop for a magical moment or two.
+Sydney’s awe-inspiring city skyline, underground bars and top notch restaurants create the perfect backdrop for a magical moment or two.

 At the end of the day, love leads to the bedroom.
 So you'll want to choose a hotel that turns that smouldering chemistry into fiery passion.
 Perhaps a luxurious spa day for two, roses and Champagne on arrival or a seaplane ride to your door at these romantic Sydney hotels will stoke the flames.